 This might also mean, instead of appending an arrow icon to a CTA with a span, building it out as an After pseudo element, like .CTA::after.
 This way, the client doesn't need to think about adding it, and won't be able to accidentally delete it.

 Wherever a manual process can be automated with a quick CSS snippet, this is going to make the experience more intuitive for the client.

-Note: Custom CSS placed in the page-level or global "Custom Code" section will not be reflected in the Webflow Designer, but custom CSS in an HTML embed will be reflected.
+Note: Custom CSS placed in the page-level or global "Custom Code" section will not be reflected in the Webflow designer, but custom CSS in an HTML embed will be reflected.

-The integrity of a design system can mean the difference between a quality look and feel that survives longterm maintenance and one that doesn't.
+The integrity of a design system can mean the difference between a quality look and feel that survives long-term maintenance and one that doesn't.
 And each deviation from the design system means a possible style fork when new pages or elements are created.
-For instance, if a headline style works in 9 places, but doesn't work in 1, the ideal solution is to edit the content by rewriting the headline to be a few words shorter, rather than to compromise the design system by introducing an exception or by changing the size of all headlines, which may have been originally sized relative to other elements.
+For instance, if a headline style works in nine places, but doesn't work in one, the ideal solution is to edit the content by rewriting the headline to be a few words shorter, rather than to compromise the design system by introducing an exception or by changing the size of all headlines, which may have been originally sized relative to other elements.

 In the heat of the moment, the best way to figure out how to build a complex component might be to experiment with a bunch of unnamed divs in order to find the best approach.
 (This is a general description of development for most of us.)
 But after the component is built, it’s important to simplify and rename.
 The effort it takes to refactor in the near term will be earned back over time when you can build it correctly from the beginning next time, and the client will have fewer issues updating the component in the future.

-No Code development has to mean more than simply allowing designers to create quick and dirty builds.
+No-code development has to mean more than simply allowing designers to create quick and dirty builds.
 Thinking past quick / easy can mean empower our clients to control their own destiny.